3 Liberating Reasons to Face Your Fears

-More than ever, my advice is to face your fears head on.
-Here are my top three reasons.
+More than ever, my advice to you is to face your fears head on.
+Here is why:

-- Most of your fears are not real
+1. Most of your fears are not real.

-I have written elsewhere on the exquisite interplay between the 3 major levels of our immensely powerful brains.
-In the center, is the oldest part of our control center, appropriately named the primitive brain.
+There is an exquisite interplay between the three major levels of our immensely powerful brains.
+In the center is the oldest part, appropriately named the primitive brain.
 Its mission is our survival.
 Its currency is fear.
 It drives fear to keep us safe.

 So, when I imagined the horrendous atrocities that would befall me in my childhood garden, it was my primitive brain trying to protect me.

-The problem is that, unopposed, the rest of my brain exaggerates these dangers in both magnitude and perceived consequence.
-So, an event with a tiny likelihood becomes a strong possibility, and the consequence of each danger becomes magnified beyond reasonable proportion.
+The problem is that, if we do not oppose the fearful messages of our primitive brain, the other parts of our brain exaggerate these dangers in both magnitude and perceived consequence.
+So, an event with a tiny likelihood becomes a strong possibility in our minds, and the consequence of danger becomes unreasonably magnified.

-- Confronting your fear is a profound source of self-insight
+2. Confronting your fear is a profound source of self-insight.

 The cognitive brain is the most recent addition to our intellectual armory.
 It differentiates us from all other forms of life.
 It not only provides us with the means to counteract our fears, but it also empowers us with insight.
 Unfortunately, most of us don’t give it a chance.
 A natural consequence of fear is avoidance.
 Nobody enjoys the real physical and emotional pain associated with fear.
 So, we avoid them.

-- Conquering your fear is a powerful growth driver
+3. Conquering your fear is a powerful growth driver.

 We find very clever ways to avoid confronting our fears.

-If you’re afraid of public speaking, for example, you are likely to contrive reasons why your shyness is not limiting.
-“I can build a successful career without speaking … most people just get up there and blabber anyway … mostly, we communicate through email … some of the most famous authors are shy, reclusive geniuses.”
+If you’re afraid of public speaking, for example, you are likely to contrive reasons why your shyness is not really that limiting: “I can build a successful career without speaking…most people just get up there and blabber anyway…mostly, we communicate through email…some of the most famous authors are shy, reclusive geniuses.”

 Yes, there are many roles in life that do not require public speaking to be successful.
-But, there are millions of people around the world whose lives would be transformed if they could expand their lives beyond unreasonably limiting fears.
+But, there are millions of people around the world whose lives would be transformed if they could expand beyond their unreasonably limiting fears.

-I invite you to learn more about fear, and limiting beliefs, and more importantly, the liberating power of belief.
+I invite you to learn more about fear, limiting thoughts, and, most importantly, the liberating power of belief.
 I hope that you will do this with renewed determination and confidence.

-At the end of the day, most fears are only a little, primitive voice inside your head …
+Remember: At the end of the day, most fears are only a little, primitive voice inside your head.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.